OlympusDAO-Education/Documentation/glossary.md

 one canonical state, and the EVM is what defines the rules for computing a new valid state from block to block.

-### ICV

-Inflation Control Variable, is the scaling factor at which protocol defined sell pressure changes.
-A higher ICV means more sell pressure from the protocol, resulting in a higher inflation.
-A lower ICV means less sell pressure from the protocol, resulting in a lower inflation.

 ### Liquidity Bonds

 Liquidity bonds are LP token bonds.
 Examples are OHM-DAI LP bonds and OHM-FRAX